CLOVIS-AI/website/docs/website/docs/blog/posts/sets.md

 Tree-based sets are completely different to the two types of sets mentioned previously.
 There are many multiple possible implementations, but for the purpose of this article the simplest one will do.

 Tree-based sets are slower than hash-based sets, but have the advantage that elements are always sorted.
-All operations maintain the internal sort order, which is much cheaper to do that sort a list each time it is modified.
+All operations maintain the internal sort order, which is much cheaper to do than sort a list each time it is modified.
 If we want to continuously know the maximum of a collection, even as the collection changes, tree-based sets are a good solution.

 ### A simple example